paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 <u>Thermal degradation</u> is of relevance mainly for non-metallic
 materials such as polymers or insulation material.
 Some basic models have been reviewed in \[BR65\].
-Thermal degradation as an individual failure mechanism is not discussed any further in the present chapter.
+Thermal degradation as an individual {term}`FAILURE MECHANISM` is not discussed any further in the present chapter.
 Note, however, that temperature may have to be considered as a contributor or influencing variable during several other failure mechanisms, e.g. affecting strength and elasticity parameters for common